omar5o9/WardrobeWizard/README.md

 Run 'git clone https://github.com/omar5o9/WardrobeWizard' in your favorite command line interface

 Directory Structure:
-WardrobeWizard/                                                         The parent directory app/src/
+WardrobeWizard/                                                         The parent directory\n app/src/
         main/
-          java/com/example/wardrobewizard                               This is where all the java files are kept res/
+          java/com/example/wardrobewizard                               This is where all the java files are kept\n res/
               layout                                                    This is where all the xml files for the pages of the app are kept drawable                                                  This is where all the image files for the app's pages are kept